FAQEUCyber Resilience Act

 Citations

-Section 20
+Question 20

-If interoperability requires a less secure measure or protocol, what do the essential cybersecurity requirements expect?
+If interoperability requires a less secure measure or protocol, what do the Essential Cybersecurity Requirements expect?

 The CRA allows justified constraints, but not an automatic downgrade.

 Where a product must interoperate with existing systems that only support an older or less secure approach, the manufacturer may rely on that approach only if it is necessary for interoperability, the associated risks are identified and documented, and other appropriate mitigation measures are implemented.
-The draft guidance adds that if it is technically feasible to support both the secure and the less secure option, the secure option is expected to be implemented and enabled by default, while the less secure option should be used only where interoperability requires it.
+The Commission's March 2026 draft guidance adds that if it is technically feasible to support both the secure and the less secure option, the secure option is expected to be implemented and enabled by default, while the less secure option should be used only where interoperability requires it.

 Citations